TheGoncaloSilva/yolo_pothole_detection/README.md

 * auto mode for 60% GPU memory utilization: `batch=-1`
 * auto mode with specified utilization fraction `batch=0.70`.

+#### Compare performance

+see launching performance for jetson, kaggle and other device

 ### Workers

 Number of worker threads for data loading (per RANK if Multi-GPU training).
 Influences the speed of data preprocessing and feeding into the model, especially useful in multi-GPU setups.